skip to content

 Biography

 Caroline van Eck studied art history at the Ecole du Louvre in Paris, and classics and philosophy at Leiden University.
 In 1994 she obtained her PhD in aesthetics (cum laude) at the University of Amsterdam.
 She has taught at the Universities of Amsterdam, Groningen and Leiden, where she was appointed Professor of Art and Architectural History in 2006.
-She has been a Visiting Fellow at the Warburg Institute and the Paul Mellon Centre for British Art at Yale University, and a Visiting Professor in Ghent, Yale and York.
+She has been a Visiting Fellow at the Warburg Institute and the Paul Mellon Centre for British Art at Yale University, and a Visiting Professor in at the Ecole Normale in Paris, the Scuola Normale in Pisa, and the Harvard University Centre for Renaissance Studies at Villa I Tatti.
 In September 2016 she took up her appointment as Professor of Art History at Cambridge, and in 2017 she gave the Slade Lectures in Oxford on Piranesi's late candelabra: 'The Material Presence of Absent Antiquities: Collecting Excessive Objects and the Revival of the Past'.

 In 2014 she received the Prix Descartes-Huygens, awarded by the Académie des Sciences, the Académie des Inscriptions et Belles Lettres in France and the Dutch Royal Academy of Sciences; in 2015 she was made a Chevalier of the Ordre National du Mérite, and in the same year she received the Grand Prix du Rayonnement de la Littérature et Culture Françaises, awarded by the Académie Française.
 In 2016 she received a honorary doctorate from the University of Neuchâtel.

-For the academic year2020-21 Van Eck will welcome MPhil and PhD applications on French art, architecture and interior design from 1750 to 1900, particularly in the context of the Entangled Histories Program.
+For the academic year 2024-5 Van Eck will welcome MPhil and PhD applications on classical reception, French art, architecture and interior design from 1750 to 1900, as well as topics related to her camouflage research.

 Professor of Art History